apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/ios/webview.md

 # iOS WebViews

-This section <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to embed a Cordova-enabled WebView component within a larger iOS application.
+This section shows how to embed a Cordova-enabled WebView component within a larger iOS application.
 For details on how these components can communicate with each other, see Application Plugins.